 Do not post to both locations!
 The support site is for questions related to usage of Bioconductor packages and troubleshooting; This site is appropriate for most questions.
 For guidance on developing a Bioconductor package, including current and future implementation of functions and features, please use the bioc-devel mailing list

-This site is for questions related to Bioconductor packages.
-General questions about high-throughput sequencing or software unrelated to Bioconductor can be asked on biostars or seqanswers.
-General R questions can be asked on the R-help mailing list, or on StackOverflow.
-If you are seeking guidance on developing a Bioconductor package, post to the bioc-devel mailing list.
+The support site is for questions related to usage of Bioconductor packages.
+Bioconductor package maintainers are required upon submission to subscribe to the support site and are expected to answer questions regarding their packages at this location.
+General questions about bioinformatics, computational genomics, biological data analysis and software unrelated to Bioconductor can be asked on biostars or seqanswers.
+General R questions can be asked on the R-help mailing list or StackOverflow.

 Those of us who maintain this site read the posts that are made here.
 So users who wish to contact us are encouraged to post to this site.